Pramods389/Survey_Report/README.md

 Survey Report Insight Dashboard:
 A interactive dashboard to showcase the various data obtained by a live survey to explore the job market, technology used and the salary generated for the particular job role.

-The Survey Report Insight Dashboard is a visually engaging and anaytical Power BI report designed based on the data obtained from a live survey.
-This dashboard focuses on highlighting the most used technolody in the current job market.
+The Survey Report Insight Dashboard is a visually engaging and analytical Power BI report designed based on the data obtained from a live survey.
+This dashboard focuses on highlighting the most used technology in the current job market.
 This report also provides the feedback on the work-life balance and the salary range in their respective roles.
 This report is intended for use by jobseekers, experienced proffessionals and also current students to understand the trend in the current market and also the characteristics of different job roles.

 The dashboard was built using the following technologies: